 Carlisle Lower School provides a nurturing, inclusive learning environment where our children in kindergarten through fifth grade develop a love of learning as our talented teachers build the foundation for a college preparatory education.
-Carlisle School fosters the unique gifts, talents, and leadership abilities in every child.
+Carlisle School fosters the unique gifts, talents, and leadership abilities in every child while helping them gain social and emotional intelligence.
 We invite our families to partner with Carlisle Lower School as we guide the students to “stand out, step up, and lead.”

-Carlisle School embraces a philosophy of intellectual growth, enthusiasm for learning, creativity, and innovation.
-Students develop strength in leadership through project-based learning.
+Carlisle School embraces a philosophy of emotional and intellectual growth, enthusiasm for learning, creativity, and innovation in an environment where students develop strength in leadership through project-based learning.
 We hire exemplary teachers who customize learning for each student.
 When highly qualified teachers, motivated students, and committed parents partner together, the result is the cultivation of lifelong learning.

-Looking through the window into any Lower School classroom, you will see teachers facilitating real-world learning.
-You will observe a rich environment which ensures that each child is being motivated to achieve his/her potential every day.
-Students are actively asking questions, discussing, exploring and experimenting while nurturing natural curiosities about the world.
+Looking through the window into any Lower School classroom, you will see teachers facilitating real-world learning and helping students build confidence.
+You will observe a rich environment that ensures each child is being motivated to achieve his/her potential every day.
+Students are actively asking questions, discussing, exploring, and experimenting while nurturing natural curiosities about the world.
 Teachers and students are collaborating in pairs, small groups, and large groups.
 All areas of study are connected through planners, themes, and big ideas, so students are able to put what they are learning in context.
 MAP assessments and personal growth goals are used to individualize instruction.
-Student portfolios create personal ownership of learning.
-Student created work adorns the classrooms and building.
+Student portfolios create personal ownership of learning and student-created work adorns the classrooms and building.
 The vibrant classrooms are safe and nurturing spaces that promote self-expression, vigorous learning, lively conversation, collaboration, and leadership.

 When families make a commitment to their child’s education and school experience, it is always a defining moment.
 We encourage all of our families to actively participate in their child’s education, which is important to the success of the students and ultimately the school community.